-The Canadian School of Milan is an IB World School offering the Diploma Programme and is currently a candidate school\ pursuing authorisation for the Middle Years Programme.
+The Canadian School of Milan is an IB World School\ and offers the Middle Years Programme (MYP) and the Diploma Programme (DP).

-The MYP (Middle Years Programme) is a five year programme, which establishes a natural transition to the Diploma Programme.
+The MYP (Middle Years Programme) is a five year program, which establishes a natural transition to the Diploma Program.